MillionConcepts/knowing-the-sky/knowing-the-sky/0_Getting_Started.md

 is active, shell commands you run will execute the versions of the software installed in that environment. **IMPORTANT:** you should always have the `knowing-the-sky` environment active when you run the Jupyter Server to use the `knowing-the-sky` Notebooks.
-It may not run, or run in expected ways, if you don't have `knowing-the-sky` active.
+It may not run, or may run in unexpected ways, if you don't have `knowing-the-sky` active.

 At this point, your installation is complete!